pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/README.md

 ### Default values

-For datatypes which support default values (currently these are Input, Date, Datetime, Numeric, Checkbox, Select, Url Slug and Quantity Value) you can either specify a fixed default (not supported for slugs as values have to be unique) value or you can specify a default value generator service or class which can generate a dynamic default value.
+For datatypes which support default values (currently these are Input, Date, Datetime, Numeric, Checkbox, Select and Quantity Value) you can either specify a fixed default value or you can specify a default value generator service or class which can generate a dynamic default value.

 The data is persisted according to the following rules.